Select your municipality in order to see information about local services when browsing the site.

 City of HelsinkiVocational schoolsLink redirects to another website

 City of VantaaVocational educationLink redirects to another website

-Espoo has 11 Finnish upper secondary schools (lukio) and one Swedish upper secondary school.
-Two upper secondary schools in Espoo also have an IB programme where you can study in English.
+Espoo has 11 Finnish general upper secondary schools (lukio) and one Swedish general upper secondary school.
+Two general upper secondary schools in Espoo also have an IB programme where you can study in English.

-Espoo has an upper secondary school for adults (aikuislukio), where adults can complete the upper secondary school and the matriculation examination.
-At this upper secondary school, you can also improve the grades of your leaving certificate or study individual subjects.
+Espoo has a general upper secondary school for adults (aikuislukio), where adults can complete the general upper secondary school and the matriculation examination.
+At this general upper secondary school, you can also improve the grades of your leaving certificate or study individual subjects.
 In addition, young immigrants can study Finnish or complete comprehensive school studies.

-Leppävaara Upper Secondary School provides preparatory education for immigrants and others whose native language is not Finnish to study in an upper secondary school.
-The education is intended for young people who wish to study in an upper secondary school but whose language proficiency is not yet sufficient for upper secondary school studies.
+Leppävaara general upper secondary school provides preparatory education for immigrants and others whose native language is not Finnish to study in a general upper secondary school.
+The education is intended for young people who wish to study in a general upper secondary school but whose language proficiency is not yet sufficient for general upper secondary school studies.

 Espoo Senior High School for Adults OmniaBasic education for immigrantsLink redirects to another website

-Leppävaara Upper Secondary SchoolPreparatory education for upper secondary schoolLink redirects to another website
+Leppävaara Upper Secondary SchoolPreparatory education for general upper secondary schoolLink redirects to another website